Thousands of our local Veterans suffer from “invisible war wounds”: traumatic brain injury (TBI) and post-traumatic stress (PTS).

 HBOT is a rejuvenating painless therapy where pure oxygen is administered in a pressurized environment of at least 1.5ATA.
 It affects the body on a cellular level, enhancing and providing the necessary tools that allow the body to naturally heal itself.
 This therapy can be appropriate for many indications, as oxygen is one of the elemental building blocks of life.

 Through the efforts of the Help Our Wounded (HOW) Foundation, located in Delray Beach, Florida, veterans who are candidates for HBOT treatment receive scholarships to fund their HBOT therapy.
 The HOW Foundation’s mission is to improve the quality of life for individuals, families, and communities by advocating for and providing access to hyperbaric oxygen therapy.
-The Foundation’s work is imperative, as this therapy is not yet covered under VA and insurance benefits.
+The Foundation’s work is imperative, as this therapy is not yet covered under Veterans Affairs and insurance benefits.